 ►Elementary and Middle School Language Arts Lesson Plan

 New Teacher's Guides are available every Monday, complete with monthly themes highlighted in a weekly lesson and a monthly activity sheet.

 ►Click here to download guides from USA Weekend

 , week of

-Common Core State Standards: Demonstrating understanding of figurative language; producing clear and coherent writing in which the development, organization and style are appropriate to the task; writing narratives to develop real or imagined experiences or events.
+Common Core State Standards: Conducting short research projects that build knowledge about a topic; representing and solving problems involving addition, subtraction, multiplication and division; producing clear and coherent writing in which the development, organization and style are appropriate to the task.

 5. White Rhino Near Extinction

 The Northern White Rhino is on the verge of extinction, and its doom seems even more probable now that Suni, “probably the last male capable of breeding,” has died in the African nation of Kenya.
 Only six of the rare creatures are left.
 Most have been hunted by poachers in east and central Africa for their horns, which are highly sought after for traditional medicines in the Asian nation of China.
 “According to some scenarios, there will be no rhinos left in the wild in Africa in 10 years or so,” predicts a spokesperson for the zoo where Suni was born in 1980.
 The animal’s death was attributed to natural causes.
 Protecting endangered species is a concern all over the world.
 In the newspaper or online, find and read a story about an effort to protect wildlife or an environmental habitat.
 Based on what you read, brainstorm an idea for a short documentary film calling attention to the effort.
 Write an outline for the film and a script for the opening scene.
 Include notes for what images your film would include.